 Pseudopod provides examples of:

-- Body Horror: Is a popular trope to play with in most of the stories.
+- Body Horror: Is a popular trope to play with in many of the stories.

-- The Fair Folk: In the cast "Bottle Babies" The fairies are not exactly good or evil.
+- The Fair Folk: In episode 129, "Bottle Babies," the fairies are not exactly good or evil.

 - I'm a Humanitarian: Several stories have this.